New Zealand DF class locomotive (1979): Auckland Transport service

 Three DFTs/DFBs were in service in Auckland hauling six-car SA (ex-British Rail Mark 2 carriages rebuilt for Auckland suburban services) trains on the Auckland suburban network, leased by Auckland Transport.
 Most were in four- or five-car configurations with a DC class locomotive.
-The locomotives used on 6-car SA sets were DFBs 7010, 7200 and 7348, and DFT 7104.
+The locomotives used on 6-car SA sets were DFBs 7010, 7200 and 7348, and DFT7104.
 These began service on 20 September 2010 with the introduction of a new timetable.
-DFB 7010 was released back to KiwiRail in November 2012 leaving three units operating.
-Other DFTs have been assigned periodically to cover for when these units undergo maintenance, with DFT 7051 and DFB 7186 most recently filling this role during the 2011 Rugby World Cup when extra six-car trains were in use.
+DFB7010 was released back to KiwiRail in November 2012 leaving three units operating.
+Other DFTs have been assigned periodically to cover for when these units undergo maintenance, with DFT7051 and DFB7186 most recently filling this role during the 2011 Rugby World Cup when extra six-car trains were in use.

 Current

 The class remains predominantly employed on general freight duties on all routes nationwide, with the general exception of through trains on the NIMT and the Midland Line coal workings.
 The units operate both in multiple with the other mainline locomotive classes or as single units, depending on availability and the level of motive power required.